 Your site should be intuitive and easy to use, so people can quickly find what they need, even if they are unfamiliar with the University and its departmental structure.

 - Every word matters.
-Increasingly, people find content on the Internet through search engines.
-The words you use let them gauge how relevant SLU.edu is to their search.
+Most content is found via search engines.
+The words you use let search engines gauge how relevant SLU.edu is to their search.
 Once a person is on your page, they generally will only read a small portion.
 Use headlines, subheads, bullets, bolding and other formatting to help make your key points.

 - You should have a strategic goal for each page you create or maintain on the site.
 Common goals are enrollment and support.